b9Joker108/hummingbird_style/lexicon/h/happy_mouth_v1_26112025.md

 ### Comparative Aspects in Animals
 - Dogs and other animals may exhibit white foamy or viscous saliva as a normal response to exertion due to salivary mucin secretion and airway moisture regulation.
 Heavy panting and increased respiration rates promote saliva thickening and visible frothing at the lips [4][5].
-- In dogs, this production of mucous saliva is also part of the mucociliary escalator system—a protective mechanism in the respiratory tract where mucus traps irritants and is moved out by cilia.
+- In dogs, this production of mucous saliva is also part of the [mucociliary escalator system](https://en.wikipedia.org/w/index.php?title=Mucociliary_clearance&oldid=1315269201) — a protective mechanism in the respiratory tract where mucus traps irritants and is moved out by [cilia](https://en.wikipedia.org/w/index.php?title=Cilium&oldid=1322604054).
 When dogs pant or cough during exercise, mucus appearance or foaming may become more noticeable [6].
 - Excessive white mucus could also indicate pathological conditions but in active healthy animals, it is mostly a physiological adaptation to exercise [7][6].

 ### Broader Biological and Mechanical Factors